North Ayrshire Council is committed to:

 Domestic abuse is unacceptable and inexcusable.
 For many victims of domestic abuse there is no escape, even when they go to work.
-North Ayrshire Council is committed to assisting and supporting any employees, both male and female, who are experiencing domestic abuse.
-The Domestic Abuse Policy (PDF, 426kb) provides a framework of support for any employees who are victims of domestic abuse.
+North Ayrshire Council is committed to assisting and supporting any employee, both male and female, who are experiencing domestic abuse.
+The Domestic Abuse Policy (PDF, 319kb) provides a framework of support for any employee who is a victims of domestic abuse.

 Employee Health & Safety

-The council’s corporate Health & Safety team provides support across a spectrum of areas, including:
+The council’s corporate Health & Safety team provide support across a spectrum of areas, including:

 - Stress Management